RPiOVN/p2pvps-client/README.md

 1. *The Client* software runs on the IoT device and allows the device to be rented.
 2. *The Server* software includes the database models, REST APIs, and website content.
-3. *The Marketplace* which is a Vue.js client-side application which facilitates transactions and administration of devices.
+3. *The Marketplace* is a Vue.js browser-based dashboard which facilitates transactions and administration of devices.

 This repository contains *The Client*.
 [The Server and Marketplace software can be found here](https://github.com/RPiOVN/p2pvps-server).